Arthritis due to damage of joint cartilage and surrounding tissues becomes very common with aging.

 The diagnosis is based on symptoms and x-rays.

-Treatment includes exercises and other physical measures, drugs that reduce pain and improve function, and, for very severe changes, joint replacement or other surgery.
+Treatment includes exercises and other physical measures, medications that reduce pain and improve function, and, for very severe cases, joint replacement or other surgery.

 Osteoarthritis is classified as